 You might be wondering if you can also install artificial grass over stone.
-The installation of artificial grass on concrete is generally very simple, making it a very popular solution to freshen up an old garden or concrete surface.
+Installing artificial grass on stones is very simple.

-Stones might be flagstones, patio pavers, brick, block, or other materials.
+Stones might be patio pavers, brick, block, or other materials.

 The good news is that if you want to install fake grass over stones, you don’t need to remove them.
 If the drainage is good, you can actually go ahead and put the synthetic turf directly on the gravel.

 How can you put stepping stones on artificial grass?

 |40mm x 2.5mm carpet tacks with a 20mm shock pad underlay||Straight edge or measuring tape|

 |adhesive for artificial grass||a razor-sharp knife and extra blades|